kng/satnogs-client-docker/README.md

 # satnogs-client-docker

+IMPORTANT: I'm moving to the [Libre Space Foundation](https://hub.docker.com/u/librespace) base images, the standalone build will stay for reference.

+The recommended guide for getting started [is here](lsf/LSF-GUIDE.md) for LSF images.

+## OLD Installation (see above)
 ***Please see the [guide](GUIDE.md) on how to get this up and running***.<br>
 Cloning and building are not needed if you just want to run it.